sku0x20/c_oop/readme.md

 ## conventions

-- header are not interfaces
+- headers are not interfaces
 - struct defines types
 - struct defines interfaces
 - types have data as well as methods
-- methods are function pointers which take struct pointer of type itself as first argument usually named 'this'
+- methods are function pointers that take a struct pointer of the type itself as the first argument usually named 'this'
-- if a function operates on struct it has to be defined as method
+- if a function operates on struct, it has to be defined as a method
 - all the data is assumed to me hidden/private
 - clients should use getter methods
 - struct defines interface
-- interface have only methods
+- interfaces have only methods
 - interfaces cannot be initiated
-- a types is said to implement an interface when it embed interface as first member
+- types are said to implement an interface when they embed an interface as the first member
 - each type has a constructor which takes care of mapping methods and initializing the object instance

 ## resources